tj-wolling/zsh-vim-mode/README.md

 `^A` and `^E` for beginning and end of line, `^R` for incremental search, etc. `<Esc>` or `<C-[>` quickly switches into NORMAL mode (`vicmd`).

-### Extra text objects
+### Surround Bindings for ZSH text objects

 ZSH has support for text objects since 5.0.8.
-This plugin adds bindings to give extra access in visual select mode.
-For example, when in NORMAL mode, type `v` to start a visual selection, then type `EE` to select two Words, then `S` to start the `add-surround` action, and `)` to complete it.
-The selected words will be surrounded by parentheses.
+This plugin adds the suggested bindings to use surround-type objects.
+For example, when in NORMAL mode with the cursor inside a double-quoted string, type `ci"` to change the contents of the string.
+Or type `cs"(` to change the quotes to parentheses.
+Type `ds(` to remove the parentheses.
+Type `ys2W]` to surround the following two Words with brackets.

+In visual mode, type `a[` to select the surrounding bracketed text (including the brackets), or type `i'` to select the text within single quotes.
+Type `S<` to put angle brackets around the selected text.

 ### Mode-sensitive cursor styling